MarzukaaZaki/culine-recipe-client/README.md

 - Only the registered user can sign-in.
 - An error occurs if the user's credentials don't match.

+## Chef Details
+- This functionality is availed by clicking on the view recipe button on the chef cards on homepage.
+- This takes user to a page containing chef details.

 ## Favouriting a Recipe
+- This can be done on the chef details page
+- On clicking the favourite button on a recipe, a toast message is shown.

 # Resources and Packages used
 - [React Router](https://reactrouter.com/en)